Naval base shooter investigated for possible terrorism links

 U.S. officials investigating the deadly attack by a Saudi aviation student at a naval air station in Florida were working Saturday to determine whether it was motivated by terrorism.

 An aviation student from Saudi Arabia opened fire in a classroom at the Naval Air Station Pensacola on Friday morning, killing three people.
 The assault, which prompted a massive law enforcement response and base lockdown, ended when a sheriff's deputy killed the attacker.
-Eight people were hurt in the attack, including the two deputies, Escambia County Sheriff David Morgan said.
+Eight people were hurt in the attack, including the deputy and a second deputy who was with him.

+Family members on Saturday identified one of the victims as a 23-year-old recent graduate of the U.S. Naval Academy who alerted first responders to where the shooter was even after he had been shot several times.

+“Joshua Kaleb Watson saved countless lives today with his own," Adam Watson wrote on Facebook.
+“He died a hero and we are beyond proud but there is a hole in our hearts that can never be filled."

 Florida U.S. Sen. Rick Scott issued a scathing statement calling the shooting — the second on a U.S. Naval base this week — an act of terrorism “whether this individual was motivated by radical Islam or was simply mentally unstable."